lcmd-epfl/SPAHM/README.md

-  -h, --help              show this help message and exit --eig EIG_DIRECTORY     directory with eigenvalues --geom GEOM_DIRECTORY   directory with xyz files --split SPLIT           whether to split the core and valence energies or not --dir DIR               directory to save the output in (default=current dir)
+  -h, --help              show this help message and exit --eig EIG_DIRECTORY     directory with eigenvalues --geom GEOM_DIRECTORY   directory with xyz files --split SPLIT           whether to split the core and valence energies or not (default=False) --dir DIR               directory to save the output in (default=current dir)

 ```